czyang-jessie/discussionBoard/ReadMe(Assumptions & Explanations).txt

-3.Popularity of the topic = #of Likes+ #of Replies -#of dislikes 4.Popularity of replies = #of Likes- #of dislikes 5.Pending:proper informational message to user.(Like wrong password, system error and so on)
+3.Popularity of the topic = #of Likes+ #of Replies -#of dislikes 4.Popularity of replies = #of Likes- #of dislikes 5.Pending:proper informational message to user.(Like wrong password, system error and so on) 6.The system time of the deployed version may differ since Database Host is not in Singapore.

 Extra function achieved:
 1.Sort Topics by title, #of likes/dislikes, popularity